Bright Source of High-Dimensional Temporal Entanglement: IV. Results

-The additional density matrix elements accessible through the nested-Franson setup significantly enhance our capability to witness higher entanglement dimensionalities.
-This is reflected by the observed entanglement rate, which peaks at $d = 4$, reaching $\approx 92 \ \text{k} e\text{bit}/s$ for the single Franson and $\approx 143 \ \text{k} e\text{bit}/s$ for the nested Franson.
-The key rate follows a similar trend, with the nested setup providing a smaller but notable advantage of $\approx 74 \ \text{kbit}/s$ versus $\approx 77 \ \text{kbit}/s$ at $d = 4$.
 Intuitively, this can be understood as following from the different scaling of the private entropy term and the error correction term of the asymptotic key rate in Eq.~\eqref{eq:keyrate}: While the first contribution scales qualitatively like the entanglement generation and peaks at the dimension where we generate the most entanglement, the second term keeps increasing with growing dimension as errors between Alice and Bob's key strings become more likely.

 Crucially, key rate and entanglement rate both exhibit maxima at $d = 4$ already for the single Franson, indicating a sweet spot in the parameter space of possible discretizations where higher dimensions translate into advantages in key rate and entanglement generation, albeit under low loss and noise conditions. \emph{Prima facie}, one would expect strict trade-offs between the certifiable Schmidt number and the entanglement rate: The former typically requires stringent spectral or spatial filtering, which comes at the cost of the latter \cite{Mosley2008, Meyer-Scott2017}.
 Here, however, we certify Schmidt numbers up to $d = 8$ while simultaneously generating high amounts of entanglement per second.
 This is possible because our EoF per coincidence, while below the $\log_2(d)$-limit, is offset by the extraordinary brightness of the source.